yugabyte/yugabyte-db/docs/content/latest/deploy/multi-dc/async-replication.md

 ## Setting Up Bidirectional Replication

-To set up bidirectional replication, repeat the procedure descried in [Setting Up Unidirectional Replication](#setting-up-unidirectional-replication) applying the steps to the yugabyte-target universe.
+To set up bidirectional replication, repeat the procedure described in [Setting Up Unidirectional Replication](#setting-up-unidirectional-replication) applying the steps to the yugabyte-target universe.
 You need to set up each yugabyte-source to consume data from yugabyte-target.

 When completed, proceed to [Loading Data](#loading-data-into-the-source-universe).